ryanmaclean/Synology_M2_volume/README.md

 ### What to do after running the script

 **DSM 7**
-1. Restart the Synology NAS.
+1. Restart the Synology NAS
 2. Go to Storage Manager and select Online Assemble:
     - Storage Pool > Available Pool > Online Assemble
 3. Create the volume as you normally would:
     - Select the new Storage Pool > Create > Create Volume.
-    - Set the allocated size.
+    - Set the allocated size
-      - Optionally enter a volume description.
-Be creative :)
+      - Optionally enter a volume description
-    - Click Next.
+    - Click Next
-    - Select the file system (Btrfs or ext4) and click Next.
+    - Select the file system (Btrfs or ext4) and click Next
-    - Optionally enable *Encrypt this volume* and click Next.
+    - Optionally enable *Encrypt this volume* and click Next
       - Create an encryption password or enter your existing encryption password.
-    - Confirm your settings and click Apply to finish creating your M.2 volume.
+    - Confirm your settings and click Apply to finish creating your M.2 volume
 4. Optionally enable and schedule TRIM:
     - Storage Pool > ... > Settings > SSD TRIM
     - **Note: DSM 7.1.1. has no SSD TRIM setting for M.2 storage pools**